Manaslu Circuit Trek - 15 Days

 Optional Add-On: Explore the Tsum Valley Trek

-If you want to make your Manaslu Circuit trek more adventurous, then High Route Adventure presents the option of Tsum Valley trek in your Manaslu Circuit itinerary.
-This option is best for experienced trekkers and for those who want to save budget for two different treks in one.
+If you want to make your Manaslu Circuit Trek even more adventurous, High Route Adventure offers the option to include the Tsum Valley Trek in your itinerary.
+This add-on is ideal for experienced trekkers who are looking for a more challenging route and want to explore two stunning treks in one, while saving on the cost of doing them separately.

 Map